Proper Body Landmark Subset Enables More Accurate and 5X Faster Recognition of Isolated Signs in LIBRAS: Landmark-based ISLR Framework

 \subsection{Landmarks Extraction}

-The MediaPipe framework has been extensively adopted in real-time human perception tasks \citep{uddin2025, ssrg2024, bagga2024}, due to its ability to capture manual articulators (hands), upper-body kinematics, and orofacial cues.
+MediaPipe has been widely used in real-time human perception tasks due to its ability to capture manual articulators (hands), upper-body kinematics, and orofacial cues.
 Our ISLR pipeline relies on the Holistic model, which outputs full-body landmarks, including (by default) 543 points (Figure \ref{fig:strategies} (baseline)): 468 for the face, 33 for the pose (estimating body posture per frame across the entire body), and 21 per hand (42 in total).
 Note that the pose landmarks include a few coarse points around the head (e.g., nose and eyes), but the detailed facial landmarks are provided as a separate component.
 MediaPipe also provides depth information ($z$-coordinate) and visibility scores.
-Our approach, however, operates strictly in 2-D and therefore discards the additional information provided by the MediaPipe framework.
+Our approach, however, operates strictly in 2-D and therefore discards the additional information provided by MediaPipe.\\

-\paragraph{Settings} The minimum detection confidence and minimum tracking thresholds in MediaPipe were set to 0.4.
-This value proved effective in preliminary tests for stabilizing landmark extraction.
+\textbf{Settings.} The minimum detection confidence and minimum tracking thresholds in MediaPipe were set to 0.4, a value proven effective in preliminary tests for stabilizing landmark extraction.
 The former triggers the initial detection of the articulators (e.g., hands, face, and pose) in each frame, while the latter controls temporal tracking to maintain consistent trajectories across frames.